fluid-cloudnative/fluid/docs/en/samples/accelerate_different_storage.md

 * GCS：`- mountPoint: gs://<bucket-name>/<path-to-data>`

-You need to specify the storage location in `spec. mounts. mountPoint`; In `spec. mounts. options`, specify the region, endpoint, and key required to access the storage（Refer to [List of Configuration Properties - Alluxio v2.8.1 (stable) Documentation](https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html) for more options）
+You need to specify the storage location in `spec.mounts.mountPoint`; In `spec.mounts.options`, specify the region, endpoint, and key required to access the storage（Refer to [List of Configuration Properties - Alluxio v2.8.1 (stable) Documentation](https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html) for more options）